The rambling thoughts of a long-term Windows guy who’s hungry for a desktop refresh.

 Mac users helped me to geek up

-When I moved to Japan, where I currently live, I unexpectedly became interested in learning how to use apps.
+When I moved to Japan, where I currently live, I unexpectedly became interested in using creative apps.
 This was 2 years before Google bought YouTube.
 The learning site Lynda.com (now LinkedIn Learning) was where I first started watching video tutorials to study how to use Macromedia Flash, Macromedia Dreamweaver, Adobe GoLive, and a few other programs back then.
-My newfound curiosity and ability to focus on geeky stuff was quite the change of direction, fueled by an interest in communicating maybe, and I went with it.
+My newfound curiosity and ability to focus on geeky stuff was quite the change of direction, fueled by an interest in communicating, so I went with it.

 Time and again, the video tutorial gurus would remind me to press Ctrl+C to copy or Ctrl+V to paste if I was on Windows.
-Otherwise, press Command C and Command V because they were mostly all using Macs!
+Otherwise, press Command C and Command V because quite a few of them were using Macs!

 Hmm.
-It seemed that creative professionals favored Macs..
+It seemed that creative professionals favored Macs at that time.

 Building your own computer